homewise-solutions-inc/signup-widget/README.md

 # Homewise Sign-Up Widget

-This documentation covers the integration guide for Homweise Sign-Up widget for 3rd party websites.
+This documentation covers the integration guide for Homewise Sign-Up widget for 3rd party websites.
 This is a JavaScript based utility which renders a sign-up widget on host website.

 ## Installation
 ### Step 1